Sanjaya

-Sanjaya (Sanskrit: सञ्जय, meaning "victory") or Sanjaya Gavalgana is a figure from the ancient Indian Hindu epic Mahābhārata.
+Sanjaya (Sanskrit: सञ्जय, meaning "victory") or Sanjaya Gavalgana is a figure from the ancient Indian epic Mahābhārata.
 Sanjaya is the advisor of the blind king Dhritarashtra, the ruler of the Kuru kingdom and the father of the Kauravas, as well as serving as his charioteer.
 Sanjaya is a disciple of Sage Vyasa.
 He is stated to have the gift of divya drishti (divine vision), the ability to observe distant events within his mind, granted by Vyasa.
 He narrates to Dhritarashtra the events of the Kurukshetra War, including the ones described in the Bhagavad Gita.

 Role in the Mahabharata

 As a messenger

 Dhritarashtra summons Sanjaya to become messenger of the Pandavas, Artist Daud, folio of Razmnama.

 Before this great war broke out, Sanjaya had gone to Yudhishtira as the Ambassador of Kauravas to negotiate on behalf of them.

 Gift of Divine Vision

 Having a divine vision is completely different than just a subtle sight ("Sanjaya's Gift").
 One who possesses a subtle sight sees image of things invisible in his mind, whereas in divine vision, instead of it being in the mind, it is like seeing it in person.
 Also, the sounds are heard with the physical ear and not as a current of thought.